elbeardmorez/nixTools/backup/README.md

 # backup.sh

 ## description
-creates a 'hardlink-based' backup set with 10 of each of the four time period granularities (hourly, daily, weekly, monthly). the use of hardlinks means the disk space footprint for the incremental sets is kept to a minimum - there is no duplication of **identical** files
+creates a 'hardlink-based' backup set with 10 of each of the four supported time interval types (hourly, daily, weekly, monthly). the use of hardlinks means the disk space footprint for the incremental sets is kept to a minimum - **there is no duplication of identical** files, which is in essence its sole raison d'être

 ## usage
 ```